 Khoo Teck Puat Resource Library

 Donated by the late Mr Khoo Teck Puat.
 Opened to the public as a resource library since April 2010.
 It has almost 6,000 books with categories such as Fiction, non-fiction, reference books in autism, periodicals and multimedia resources.
-The Khoo Teck Puat Resource Library aims to develop a joy and love for reading as a pivotal tool for life-long learning and to cultivate the habit of reading as a quality leisure skill in individuals with autism.
+The Khoo Teck Puat Resource Library aims to develop a joy and love for reading as a pivotal tool for life-long learning and to cultivate the habit of reading as a quality leisure skill in individuals on the autism spectrum.

 Operating Hours: 8:00am – 1:00pm (students) & 1:00pm – 5:00pm (public)